 Uganda is another interesting destination where travelers can engage in farm trips.
 These trips showcase Uganda’s thriving agriculture sector.

-Agriculture is one of the key contributors to Uganda’s economy since it employs more than 70 % of the country’s population and is also considered to be its backbone.
-In 2018, the government of Uganda, under the Ministry of Tourism, Wildlife, and Antiquities, launched the agrotourism program.
+Agriculture is one of the key economic sectors of Uganda since more than 70 % of the country’s population engages in the activity and is also considered to be the backbone of the country.

 What is the impact of agro-tourism on the local communities of Uganda?